ezraxyu/ezraxyu.github.io/index.md

 author_profile: true
 ---

-Epidemiologist and linguist in training
+Epidemiologist and linguist in training.

 Focused on environmental health, spatial analysis, and evidence synthesis.